arendsee/rmonad/README.md

 # Rmonad

-`rmonad` allows state to be preserved across chains of operations.

- * errors, warnings and messages are anchored to their expressions

- * when an error occurs, the valid data in the node preceding it, is preserved

- * information about each step of the sequence can be stored
+`Rmonad` offers

+ * a nuanced way to handle errors

- * data inside a pipeline can be accessed without breaking the chain
+ * a means to access results inside a pipeline

- * effects -- plotting, caching, writing -- can be inside the chain
+ * handling for effects -- e.g. plotting, caching -- within a pipeline

- * errors can be handled succinctly, without resort to the tryCatch
+ * access to results preceding an error

- * the pipelines can branch freely
+ * tools for branching and combining pipelines

+ * a strict version of literate programming

 # Installation